-If you need a nurse, physical therapist, cook or other professional to work in your home, you may decide to contract with a business that provides these types of workers.
+For many household and in-home care needs—for example, for a nurse, a physical therapist, a cook or a housekeeper—you may decide to contract with a business or agency that provides these types of pros.

-- Ask the firm for a copy of its certificates of insurance.
-This provides documentation that the firm provides workers compensation insurance for its employees.
+- Ask the firm for a copy of its certificates of insurance, which provides documentation that the firm provides workers compensation for its employees.
 If the firm also offers health and disability insurance, you can feel comfortable that any worker injured on your property will receive medical treatment.

-If you occasionally hire a babysitter to take care of your children or a young person in your neighborhood to rake leaves or clean the garage, you should talk to your insurance professional.
+If you occasionally hire a babysitter to take care of your children or a young person in your neighborhood to rake leaves or clean the garage, review your current insurance and:

-- Learn about the no-fault medical coverage you have in your homeowners policy.
-If someone, other than an immediate family member, is injured on your property, you can submit their medical bills directly to your insurance company for reimbursement.
-Most people buy $1,000 worth of this coverage.
-You may consider raising the amount to $2,500 or $5,000.
+- Learn about the current no-fault medical coverage in your homeowners policy or renters insurance.
+If someone other than an immediate family member is injured on your property, you can submit their medical bills directly to your insurance company for reimbursement.
+Make sure your policy limits are adequate to your needs.

-If you hire someone to work in your home on a permanent, regularly scheduled basis, you should consider purchasing a workers compensation policy for this person.
-This provides coverage for medical care and physical rehabilitation for an employee who is injured on the job and for lost wages if the employee is severely hurt and no longer able to work.
-It also provides death benefits.
+If you hire one or more home workers on a permanent, regularly scheduled basis, consider purchasing workers compensation insurance.
+Workers comp provides coverage for medical care and physical rehabilitation for an employee who is injured on the job, as well as lost wages if the employee is severely hurt and no longer able to work.
+In the worst-case scenario, it also provides death benefits.

-- Determine what the requirements are for this coverage to be mandatory.
+- Determine the mandatory requirements workers comp coverage.
 For instance, some states may require an employer who hires a certain number of employees to buy workers compensation.
 In other states, the determination might be based on the number of hours an employee would work.

-- If you're required under state laws to buy workers compensation insurance and you fail to do so, your homeowners insurance policy will not pay for any fines, court awards or any other penalties against you.
+- Don’t ignore the law.
+It's important to note that if you're required by law to buy workers compensation insurance and you fail to do so, your homeowners or other applicable policies will not pay for any fines, court awards or any other penalties against you.